Lime (transportation company)

-Neutron Holdings, Inc., doing business under the name Lime, formerly LimeBike, is a transportation company based in San Francisco, California.
-It runs electric scooters, electric bikes and electric mopeds in various cities around the world.
+Neutron Holdings, Inc., doing business under the name Lime, formerly LimeBike, is an American transportation company based in San Francisco, California.
+It runs electric scooters, electric bikes, and electric mopeds in more than 200 cities in nearly 30 countries around the world.
 The system offers dockless vehicles that users find and unlock via a smartphone app that knows the location of available vehicles via GPS.

 History

+Company

 LimeBike was founded in January 2017 by Brad Bao and Toby Sun, both of whom were executives of Fosun International's venture capital arm.
 It raised US$12 million in venture funding led by Andreessen Horowitz in March 2017.
-The company's first location, University of North Carolina at Greensboro, launched in June 2017 with 125 bicycles.